MBA, MA, LCMHC

 Understanding Anxiety

-Anxiety is the most common mental health condition, affecting approximately 20% of adults with moderate to severe symptoms.
-Women are statistically more likely than men to experience anxiety.
-While anxiety can look different for everyone, common symptoms include:
+Anxiety is one of the most common mental health conditions, affecting approximately 20% of adults with moderate to severe symptoms.
+Research also indicates that women are more likely than men to experience anxiety.
+Anxiety can present differently for each person, but common symptoms may include:

 • Excessive worry